 Margaret McNett Burruss joined the board of trustees in 2017.
 Margaret, a 1983 graduate of Tandem, holds a BA from UVA’s McIntire School of Commerce, as well as an MA in East Asian Studies from UVA.
 Margaret has a professional background as a business and systems analyst in addition to more than 15 years’ experience in nonprofit management.
 She most recently served as the first Executive Director of Charlottesville’s Loaves & Fishes Food Pantry from 2013–16, during a period of dramatic growth for the organization.
 Prior to joining Loaves & Fishes, Margaret worked for 11 years as an associate director with China Harvest, a non-profit providing humanitarian and other assistance to the poor and underserved in China.

-James H. Scott, III joined Tandem Friends School's board of trustees in 2017.
+James H. Scott, III joined the board of trustees in 2017 and serves as Treasurer.
 Jay holds a BA in economics and an MBA, both from UVA.
 Since 2007, Jay has served as President and Managing Director of CBO Partners, consulting to institutions of higher education and academic medical centers.
 He previously held the position of Senior Associate Dean for Finance and Administration at UVA’s School of Medicine for nine years, where his responsibilities included accounting, budget, and compensation operations; administrator development programs; capital projects and space management; grants and contracts management; information technology management; and marketing and public relations.
 Jay has also served as Director of the Budget for UVA, and Director of Administration for the Department of Ophthalmology, and Director of Budget and Payroll at UVA’s School of Medicine.
 Jay has additional previous career experience in management of small businesses and investment management.
 Jay is also involved in a number of community philanthropic organizations and serves as an Outdoor Emergency Care Technician with the National Ski Patrol.
 Jay’s brother-in-law and sister-in-law are Tandem graduates, and his two sons, Ford and Alden, currently attend Tandem Friends School.

-Susan Weiner has an MBA from The Wharton School of the University of Pennsylvania and worked in banking and investment banking for a decade before staying home with her three children.
-She has also been President of a software company, and has recently launched the Orange Dot Baking Company, baker of fine gluten free breads.
-She has two children who graduated from Tandem Friends, Sarah and Andrew Weiner.
-Susan joined the board in 2012.
+Susan Weiner joined the board of trustees in 2012.
+Susan has a BA from Wesleyan University, an MBA from The Wharton School of the University of Pennsylvania, and worked in banking and investment banking for a decade before staying home with her three children.
+She has also been President of a software company, and in 2015 launched a local gluten-free baked goods business, Orange Dot Baking Company.
+Two of Susan’s children, Sarah and Andrew, graduated from Tandem Friends.

-Bernard D. Whitsett, II earned a BA in Economics from the University of Virginia and a MBA in Finance and Managerial Economics from the JL Kellogg Graduate School of Management, Northwestern University.
+Bernard D. Whitsett, II joined the board of trustees in 2015.
+Bernard earned a BA in Economics from the University of Virginia and a MBA in Finance and Managerial Economics from the JL Kellogg Graduate School of Management, Northwestern University.
 Bernard has spent his career in the investment industry, and is currently working with fellow professionals identifying and pursuing consulting and business opportunities from Northern Virginia to NYC.
 Bernard has served on many boards in the Charlottesville area, including the Charlottesville Regional Chamber Minority Business Council, the Face Project, UVA’s Ridley Scholarship, 100 Black Men of Central Virginia, and Ebenezer Baptist Church’s Diaconate.

-Bernard joined the board in 2015.
-Richard Zakin graduated from the University of Rochester in 1974 with a BA in History.
+Richard Zakin joined the board of trustees in 2011.
+Richard graduated from the University of Rochester in 1974 with a BA in History.
 He spent his early career in consumer product marketing, including advertising (Compton, Dancer Fitzgerald Sample, Saatchi and Saatchi) and branded companies (Thompson Medical).
 From 1988 through 2011, Richard was involved in the over-the-counter private label industry, from its relatively early white box generic days, through its more sophisticated current formats.
 In 1999, Richard and his family moved to Charlottesville to join PBM Products, overseeing sales, marketing, and its international businesses.
 Following the company’s sale in 2010, he retired to pursue other interests.
 He and his wife, Meg, have twin sons, one of whom, Daniel, graduated from TFS in 2012.
-Richard joined the board in 2011.

 Tandem Friends School is a co-ed Quaker day school for grades 5-12 in Charlottesville, Virginia.